Project Management: 31 best techniques, practices, and tools

 Other efficient apps you can use to handle various collaboration tasks include Dropbox (for online file sharing), Visme (for team brainstorming sessions), and Jira (for agile project management).

-PM tools for Project Finance & Accounting
+PM tools for Project Finance and Accounting

 To handle your project-related Finance & Accounting tasks, you can use Sage Accounting.